Tom Cotton: U.S. House of Representatives

+Shortly after Cotton's Afghanistan deployment ended, he was introduced to Chris Chocola, a former congressman and the president of Club for Growth, a Republican political action committee that became one of Cotton's top contributors.
+Cotton considered a run against incumbent Democratic U.S. senator Blanche Lincoln in 2010 but declined due to lack of donors and believing it was premature.

+Cotton ran for Congress in Arkansas's 4th congressional district after Democratic incumbent Mike Ross announced in 2011 that he would not seek reelection.

 Elections

 2012

 In September 2011, Arkansas Times editor Max Brantley, criticized Cotton for a 1998 article he wrote in The Harvard Crimson in which he questioned the internet's value as a teaching tool in the classroom, saying the internet had "too many temptations" to be useful in schools and libraries.
 Cotton later said the internet had matured since he wrote the article.

 Beth Anne Rankin, the 2010 Republican nominee, and John David Cowart, who was backed by Louisiana businessman and philanthropist Edgar Cason, were the only other Republican candidates in the race after Marcus Richmond dropped out in February 2012.
 In the May 22 primary, Cotton won the Republican nomination with 57.6% of the vote; Rankin finished second with 37.1%.

 The Club for Growth endorsed Cotton.
 Of the $2.2 million Cotton raised for his campaign, Club for Growth donors accounted for $315,000 and were his largest supporters.
 Senator John McCain also endorsed him.
 Cotton was supported by both the Tea Party movement and the Republican establishment.

 In the November 6 general election, Cotton defeated state senator Gene Jeffress, 59.5% to 36.7%.
 He was the second Republican since Reconstruction Era of the United States to represent the 4th district.
 The first, Jay Dickey, held it from 1993 to 2001, during the presidency of Bill Clinton, whose residence was in the district at the time.
 On January 3, 2013, Cotton was sworn into the House of Representatives by Speaker John Boehner.